pstuffa/d3-course-work/intro.md

 Control the X and Y coordinates
 Control the radius

+Make Rects
+Control the height and width
+Control the colorscale

+Transitions & Events
 Make them change colors
 Make them get bigger and smaller
 Make them change into squares